LawrenceWarren/KoMo2/README.md

 #### Toolchain

-To build this program from source, you **must** have a C and a C++ compiler.
+To build this program from source, you must have a C and a C++ compiler.
 The makefile assumes that GCC is installed, and uses the commands `g++` and `gcc`.

-Furthermore, to execute the makefile, you must have GNU Make installed.
+Furthermore, to execute the makefile, you must have GNU Make installed, giving you access to the command `make`.

 #### Libraries